huijing/slides/100-aea-2022/README.md

 Can all this be “converted” to use CSS grid?
 Well, to a large extent, yes.
 But do keep in mind that CSS grid requires a different mental model when it comes to laying out your items.

 Anyway, 12 column grid?
 Check.
 This is done by defining the grid on the container with `grid-template-columns`.
 Items can span different number of columns?
 Check.
-This can be done in the previous style by having those column classes use `grid-row-end` with the `span` keyword.
+This can be done in the previous style by having those column classes use `grid-column-end` with the `span` keyword.

 Empty space between items in the layout?
 Check.
-For this, instead of margins, you would want to define the position of the item instead, by using `grid-row-start` so the code still works when combined with the column classes above.
+For this, instead of margins, you would want to define the position of the item instead, by using `grid-column-start` so the code still works when combined with the column classes above.

 All that is cool.
 But organising the layout code in this style is akin to asking a badminton player to play tennis.
 Or vice versa.
 There are similarities and transferable skills for sure, but each require their own specific techniques and specialities.

 Certain techniques used by the pre-CSS grid systems are workarounds or hacks to achieve the intended behaviour.
 For example, Bootstrap suggests adding an element with `width: 100%` wherever you want to wrap your columns to a new line as a column break hack.

 With grid, you can define which row you want your item to be in and be assured that no matter how the viewport size changes, it will always be at your specified grid row.
 Consistent positioning in both the x and y axes of a layout is a completely new capability.
 One which our industry probably hasn't entirely caught on to yet.

+There are also behaviours that flexbox can do but grid cannot.
+If you look at the flex property here which is set to 1 0 0%, that translates to having a flex grow factor of 1, no shrinking, and having the starting value for free space allocation be 0.

+That means all the items with this col class, will take up an equal amount of space on the row.
+And the entire width of the row is allocated to the items.
+Because each row is it's own flex container, regardless of how many items are in there, their widths will always be divided equally.

+You can't do this with grid, because either the number of columns must be defined, or the width of the column must be defined.
+Even if that width is a flexible range.
+Because, structure.

+The flexbox implementation is great if this pyramid style layout is the behaviour you want though.
+But is it actually a grid?

 That being said, I understand that for large projects with an established frontend library that works fine, migrating to a different way of doing things is not trivial at all.
 Don't fix what's not broken and all.